enix/arista-eapi-exporter/README.md

     lookup_keys: interfaces  # Specific to type `multiple`, see below
     metrics:  # Values to extract from the JSON response and expose as a Prometheus metric
       - name: bandwidth
-    labels:  # Valuses to extract from the JSON response and expose as metric labels
+    labels:  # Values to extract from the JSON response and expose as metric labels
       - name: name
         prom_name: interface_name
       - name: description
 ```

 You can look at what the eAPI response looks like directly from the device's CLI by appending `| json` to your show command, e.g. `show interfaces | json`.

 Alternatively, if the eAPI is reachable from your computer, you can browse the eAPI and have a look at the returned JSON data using the built-in API explorer by visiting `https://SWITCH_IP/explorer.html`.

+However, please keep in mind that this exporter uses the latest revision of the eAPI command outputs.
+It is the same as the `| json` CLI output but if you use the explorer (or craft your own API requests),
+you need to set `version` to `latest` instead of the default `1`.

 ### Command types